DC Fans Angry Over Rotten Tomatoes 'Justice League' Ratings - Slashdot

 Arrowverse already used the title 'Legion of Doom' in Legends of Tomorrow to describe Eobard Thawn's team-up with Malcolm Merlyn and Damien Darhk from Arrow, as well as Leonard Snart.

-Rotten Tomatoes Has Benn Around Since 1998 (Score:2, Insightful)
+Rotten Tomatoes Has Benn Around Since 1998 (Score:5, Insightful)

 It has only become an issue for Hollywood in more recent years.
 The problem is not Rotten Tomatoes, but the quality of films Hollywood is producing.